 Many of the teachers I work with use data notebooks with their students as a way of involving the kids in goal setting and progress monitoring.
-What if we included learner profiles in the notebooks, having our learners set goals and reflect on the ways in which they best learn?
+But what if we included learner profiles in the notebooks, where learners set goals and reflect on the ways in which they learn best?
 “Do I learn my math facts when I am using flashcards or working with a partner?”
 “What do I need to do my best on this task?”
-Making the most of the data notebooks can support out learners in knowing how they can become expert at learning.
+When students track and monitor their own progress, they begin to understand themselves as learners.

 Flexing the space in classrooms is a component of personalized learning, and it goes beyond offering swivel stools or bean bags.
 How is space being used to support the learning experience?
 Try thinking about your classroom in terms of zones – is there a collaboration zone?
 Is there a studio or lab space?
 Are there places for kids to work independently and minimize distractions?
 Does the environment provide or speak to various ways in which kids learn – listening centers or calming spaces?

 When teachers help students make purposeful choices about where and how to work, learner agency grows.
 Students can then reflect on their choices.
 “Did that work for me?
 What did I learn about myself?
 How will that help me decide for the next time?”